vateseif/narrate/README.md

-# Language to Optimization
-This section focuses on how to convert an instruction in English to reward and constraints of an optimization-based controller (Model Predictive Control)
+# NARRATE: Versatile Language Architeture for Optimal Control in Robotics
+This repo contains a reference implementation of the paper [NARRATE](https://narrate-mpc.github.io).
+We refer the reader to our project page to find the paper and details about the method.

 https://github.com/vateseif/l2o/assets/45405956/4c9b84e3-fd7d-4159-903d-232852029f7e